ahmadawais/WPGulpTheme/readme.md

   <h1><code>WordPress Gulp Theme</code></h1>

 > A demo theme to showcase how to use WPGulp with WordPress.
-> ⚠️ Demo theme implementation for [WPGulp](https://github.com/ahmadawais/WPGulp).
 Use [WPGulp](https://github.com/ahmadawais/WPGulp) instead.

 </div>